-Obviously, these sorts of frauds are particularly insidious.
+Obviously, charity scams are particularly insidious.
 They exploit the most altruistic while punishing the most vulnerable.

 Scammers won’t stop for anything.
 Charity scams are a permanent fixture among fraudsters.
-But they are especially quick to pop up right after a major natural disaster like an earthquake, a hurricane, a tsunami, or a wildfire.
+But such fake charities are especially quick to pop up right after a major natural disaster like an earthquake, a hurricane, a tsunami, or a wildfire.
 When that’s what dominates the news cycle on TV you’ll be most inclined to respond generously.
-The U.S. Federal Trade Commission regularly warns about fraudulent solicitations, especially in the social media, immediately after a natural disaster.
+The U.S. Federal Trade Commission regularly warns about charity scams, especially in the social media, immediately after a natural disaster.

 Some of these scammers will claim to represent charities you’ve never heard of.
-The boldest among them may claim to represent a government aid agency or something that sounds like one but actually doesn’t exist.
+The boldest charity scams will claim to represent a government aid agency or something that sounds like one but actually doesn’t exist.
 The worst of them will actually claim they’re from legitimate, well-known organizations like the Red Cross or Salvation Army.
-They may even set up fake websites incorporating the names of veteran charities in order to trick the public.
+Charity scams may even set up fake websites incorporating the names of veteran charities in order to trick the public.
 In 2005, following Hurricane Katrina, the Red Cross asked the FBI to investigate 15 such phony look-alike websites.
 One fake Salvation Army website collected almost $50,000 in donations.

 The scammers behind these frauds may call you at random.
 Or perhaps you might respond to an internet ad they placed.
 You may even stumble across a sympathetic-looking but phony website promoting a charity that supposedly cares for the needy, especially disadvantaged or starving children.
 The content is custom written to appeal to your generosity and make you feel guilty if you don’t respond.